 Changing Your Documents

-Your first stop in changing your name is to make it official via Social Security, then you’ll have to move forward with changing it everywhere else.
+Your first step in changing your name is to make it official via Social Security, then you’ll have to move forward with changing it everywhere else.

 For many, this will begin with a driver’s license and passport, and then you can tackle your bank, credit cards, professional licenses, etc.